-It’s been in existence for thousands of years
+Cast iron has been in existence for thousands of years

 During the Iron Age, people across much of Europe, Asia and parts of Africa began making weapons, tools, and even skillets and pots and pans from iron and steel.

 How is cast iron made?

 Cast iron cookware is made by melting iron and a mixture containing 2%-4% percent carbon and traceable amounts of silicon, manganese and impurities such as sulfur and phosphorus.

 Cast iron is inexpensive

-Versatility and multi-purpose pieces
+Versatile and multi-purpose

-You can fry anything from any type of meat from steaks, burgers, chicken, sausage, bacon to any ground meat.
+You can fry most any type of meat from steaks, burgers, chicken, sausage, bacon to any ground meat.
 Speaking of bacon, use that bacon grease to fry your eggs!

-But, did you know you can even bake cakes, brownies, biscuits and breads in cast iron?
+But, did you know you can also bake cakes, brownies, biscuits and breads in cast iron?
 Oh, let’s not stop there!
-You can even make amazing cobblers and pies as well!
+You can even make amazing cobblers and pies as well; even over a campfire!

 Since cast iron skillets and pots are made from one of the most sturdiest metal alloys, they’re virtually indestructible.
 Hence, why you can use them over open flames, campfires and even high heat ovens.